 The vast majority of car accidents involve human error – and head-on collisions are no exception.
 These six factors contribute to most head-on crashes:

 - Distracted driving

 - Driving while fatigued

-- Not adjusting behavior to poor weather or low visibility
+- Failing to adjust to poor weather or low visibility

 - Using poor technique when overtaking a vehicle